roryogorman/visita-galicia/README.md

 - This section contains four divs, representing the 4 provinces of Galicia - namely A Coruna, Pontevedra, Lugo & Ourense.
 A stock image of landscape representing the region & a navigational button in each will take you to that relevant section

 #### 2. Weather Conditions Section
 - This is an API from weather.js - the aim of this being to give current weather temperature & conditions in Galicia.
-Santiago de Compostela - the Galician capital - was chosen to be the city form which the forecas is based, due to its central location in the region.
+Santiago de Compostela - the Galician capital - was chosen to be the city from which the forecast is based, due to its central location in the region.
 - The background colour used here was Lava.
-This was chosen to giv it contrast to the rest of the page & also this colour is used in the crest of Galicia that appears on the regional flag.
+This was chosen to give it contrast to the rest of the page & also this colour is used in the crest of Galicia that appears on the regional flag.

 #### 3. Map Section
 #### Map of Galicia